code-and-effect/codeandeffect.com/careers.md

 ---
 layout: page
 title: Careers
+published: false
 permalink: "/careers/"
 subtext: |
   "We are actively seeking a Senior Ruby on Rails Developer.
-We offer a flexible, results-oriented work environment with a talented, experienced team. meta_description: We are actively seeking Ruby on Rails Developers.
+We offer a flexible, results-oriented work environment with a talented, experienced team. description: We are actively seeking Ruby on Rails Developers.
 We offer a flexible, results oriented work environment with a talented, experienced team."
 ---

 ## Senior Ruby on Rails Developer